 What if I (or my employees) don’t want to be automatically enrolled in the plan?

-What happens if my company grows over 100 employees?
+What happens if my company grows beyond 100

 When your eligible employees exceed 100, your plan may become subject to an independent annual plan audit.
 When your plan becomes subject to audit requirements, we will inform you and work alongside you and the auditors to complete this annual audit.